Learn more about homelessness

 Homelessness is traumatic, dangerous and isolating.
 It has a devastating impact on someone’s physical and mental health, and how they participate in society.

-People experience homelessness for many different reasons, but some of the main causes are a lack of affordable housing, family and domestic violence, poverty and unemployment.
+People experience homelessness for many different reasons, but some of the main causes are a lack of affordable housing, family and domestic violence and poverty.

 What is homelessness?